 - General Obligation Bond (GO).
-State general obligation bonds relays on the "full faith and credit" of the California state.
+State general obligation bonds rely on the "full faith and credit" of the California state.
 The state pays the principal and interest of the GO bond from all legally available funds.
 The state uses it to finance infrastructure projects, including roads, bridges, water and sewer facilities, levees, K-14 schools, public universities and other critical public works projects. - Statewide Revenue Bond (SRB).
 SRBs are a form of long-term borrowing the state uses to finance public improvements, including state office buildings, state universities, prisons, and food and agricultural facilities.
-Like a General Obligation (GO) bond, a SRB is, in effect, an IOU.
+Like a General Obligation (GO) bond, an SRB is, in effect, an IOU.
 Unlike GO bonds, however, SRBs are not backed by the full faith and credit of the state, and may be authorized by law without voter approval.
-Revenue bonds are a form of long-term borrowing state agencies use to finance an income-generating project, such as water projects, higher education facilities, or other public facilities built with the proceeds of the financing.
+Revenue bonds are a form of long-term borrowing state agencies use to finance an income-generating project, such as water projects, higher education facilities, or other public facilities built with the financing proceeds.
 Income generated by the project goes first toward meeting debt service on the bonds (i.e., paying interest to bondholders) and retiring the bonds at maturity.
-Unlike GO bonds, revenue bonds are not backed by the state's full faith and credit or its taxing authority.

 - Commercial Paper (CP).
 CP is an unsecured form of promissory note that pays a fixed rate of interest.
-It is typically issued by large banks or corporations to cover short-term receivables and meet short-term financial obligations, such as funding for a new project. - Lease-Purchases (also known as Installment Purchases).
+Large banks or corporations typically issue it to cover short-term receivables and meet short-term financial obligations, such as funding for a new project. - Lease-Purchases (also known as Installment Purchases).
 Typically secured by the property or equipment being financed, these are purchases with payments occurring over time.